kata198/func_timeout/README.rst

 Consider using a custom exception type which extends BaseException, which you can then use to do basic cleanup ( flush any open files, etc. ).

 The exception type you pass will be raised every #raiseEvery seconds in the context of that stoppable thread.
 You can tweak this value to give yourself more time for cleanups, or you can shrink it down to break out of empty exception handlers  ( try/except with bare except ).

+**Notes on Exception Type**

+It is recommended that you create an exception that extends BaseException instead of Exception, otherwise code like this will never stop:

+	while True:

+		try:

+			doSomething()

+		except Exception as e:

+			continue

+If you can't avoid such code (third-party lib?) you can set the "repeatEvery" to a very very low number (like .00001 ), so hopefully it will raise, go to the except clause, and then raise again before "continue" is hit.

 You may want to consider using singleton types with fixed error messages, so that tracebacks, etc. log that the call timed out.